 In the past 50 years, hop-producing countries have developed at least 50 varieties around the world.
 Today, hops are developed to meet the demands of brewers for improved yields, resistance to diseases, and improved aroma, soft resin content, storage, and stability.

 Although slightly different than each other, every variety contains soft resins, which are the acids that contribute to bitterness and aroma.
 Brewers generally use bitter or “kettle hops”, and aroma hops.
-Choosing the best hop variety for beer has been a debate among beer enthusiasts.
+Choosing the best hop variety for beer has been a debate among beer enthusiasts and how they impact the IBU scale of each beer since we could start measuring it.

 The pros and cons of traditional aroma hops